gwy15/bankapp/README.md

 # Prepare Environment

 First, prepare your environment.
-You'll need python3.9 and poetry, which by the way is a nice tool to manage python project, installed on your computer.
+You'll need **python 3.9** and **poetry**, which by the way is a nice tool to manage python project, installed on your computer.

+> Please note that this app works on python 3.9 exclusively.
+It can work on 3.8, maybe, but I'm too lazy to adapt.
+>
+> If you have problem installing python 3.9 due to multiple version collision, please see the [Docker](https://github.com/gwy15/bankapp#develop-in-docker) section below.

 I'll skip installing python3.9.
 You can find the instructions to install poetry [here].